vukics/cppqed/doc/tutorial.rst

   .. option:: --precision <int>

-    number of digits in the output of doubles
+    number of digits in the output of doubles throughout the framework

   .. option:: --displayInfo, --no_displayInfo